MargaridaMoreira/GraphAlgorithms/Tarjan/README.md

 - #M: maximum number of students in each sub-network (optional, default: 10)
 - seed: seed for the random generator (optional, default: 0)

 This project was made with my friend [@Mokita-J](https://github.com/Mokita-J).
-Go check her page for more insteresting projects! :wink:
+Go check her page for more interesting projects! :wink: